Juzezhang/MvObjectFitting/README.md

 ## Data Structure

-The dataset is organized as follows:
+Organize your dataset as follows:

 ```
 ├─ Path_of_Folder
     ├─ calibration.json        # camera intrinsics and world-to-cam extrinsics